jlawrence16/nfl_project/README.md

 This project is an example of manipulating raw data into tangible evidence.
 This is done to either support or refute our initial question regarding home-field advantage.
 Moreover, are there any other factors surrounding a football game that can be measured to show a significant influence over the game’s outcome?
 Every part of the project is sample code which shows how to do the following:

-*Importing pandas, matplotlib, and other necessary dependencies be begin
+*Importing pandas, matplotlib, and other necessary dependencies

 *Importing and merging CSV files with proper path configuration